soulpower11/local_manifest/README.md

 The patches.sh file isn't updated automatically after running ```repo sync``` so you'll have to update it yourself by running step 4 again.

 -- joebonrichie

-The site of TamsuiCM11 project https://sites.google.com/site/tamsuicm11/home

-Before beta release we will ask xda moderators to delete all [Dev preview]-like threads of CM11 so we can make one thread for all devices.
-Just like FXP did.

-I may take care of this to make it look nicely.
-Feel free to pm me on xda with suggestions etc about the site.

--- Lozohcum